×

 The best way to avoid your tenants using the Protocol or sending you an early notification letter is to be organised and efficient in all aspects of your property management.
 You should:

-Respond Quickly to Requests
+Respond quickly to requests

 An issue that seems low priority for you could be a nightmare for your tenants.
 By making sure that repairs are performed as quickly as possible, you keep your tenants happy and give them less reason to use the Protocol.

-Communicate Well with Tenants
+Communicate well with tenants

 It should be quick and easy for your tenants to contact you to report problems.
 When they do it’s a good idea to respond quickly and let them know what action you will take and by when.
 Keep them updated on progress.